paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title:
 type: review
 rating: 5
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+This is the second time I have used Caroline's company and would not hesitate to recommend and use again.
+Extremely hard working, excellent workmanship and all rubbish removed.
+Very polite and friendly.